-I remember the first time I was there, it was during the end of first year in university, while waiting for the new term to begin.
-I signed up with a couple of friends with the school’s dive club, and spent a few days hanging out in Tioman.
-Like my advanced certification, I dived wtih Big Bubble Centre.
-We took our theory lessons (2 of them, including the test) in campus, and had the pool session at a pool they normally use.
+I remember the first time I went to Tioman way back in 2004, it was the end of first year in university, while waiting for the new term to begin.
+I signed up with a couple of friends through the school’s dive club, and spent a few days hanging out in Tioman.

-The second time it was 4 years later – my friends were taking their Open Water, and I hadn’t dived since taking my open water!
-In fact, I hadn’t even picked up my license since then, that I had to go back and get a new one made!
-We dived with Simply Scuba, and it was definitely a much-needed refresher for me.
-It was kinda like riding a bicycle though, you remember the basic things as you plunge in the water and put on your suit.
+The second time it was 3 years later when another group of friends wanted to take their Open Water certification, and I hadn’t dived since taking my open water certification – in fact, I hadn’t even picked up my license from the dive centre since then so I had to go back to them, plead my case and get a new one made!

-Both dive centres were pretty alright, but the scuba gear was definitely better with BBC because we got to pick it out at the dive centre and each had to handcarry our own gear up from Singapore.
-SS has its own gear up in Tioman which was pretty limited, and pretty old and not in the best condition.
+While SS were pretty alright, I thought the scuba gear when diving with BBC was better because we personally got to pick it out at the dive centre in Singapore, but on the downside we each had to hand carry our own gear up to Tioman.
+SS has its own gear up in their Tioman shop. but the selection was pretty limited, a tad old and not always in the best condition.

 Tioman is not that far from Singapore.
-Like Redang, you can fly via Berjaya Air, but we took the 3 hour coach ride to Mersing Jetty, and then another hour or so by ferry.
+Like Redang, you can fly via Berjaya Air (edit: you used to be able to but there aren’t anymore flights), but we took the 3 hour coach ride to Mersing Jetty, and then another hour or so by ferry.
 It’s not a bad journey – usually the dive centres leave about 7-ish, and end up reaching Tioman about midnight, so you can wake up and start a full day’s dive the next day.

 - Water is v. salty, cannot swallow at all (obviously, newbie that I am and having to do all those drills somehow meant I was swallowing sea water)